RamAlkama/LandCarbonBudget_IntactAndNonIntactForest/README.md

 The following steps are done in Google Earth Engine (GEE) platform:

   1) Convert Hansen tree cover (30m spatial resolution) to forest cover.
-     To do this, FAO definition of forest (more that 20% tree cover and a minimum continuity of 0.5 ha) is used.
+     To do this, FAO definition of forest (more than 20% tree cover per gridcell and a minimum continuity of 0.5 ha) is used.
-  2) Intact and Non-Intact "Forest" masks came from Popatov except over Canada and Brazil from where we got more acurate masks.
+  2) Intact and Non-Intact "Forest" masks came from Popatov except over Canada and Brazil from where we got a more acurate masks.
        ==> Popatov mask was updated over Brazil and Canada
   3) Merge the two datasets to get the Intact and Non-Intact forest area per gridcells of around 30m spatial resolution.
   4) Redrid the data to 0.5 degree spatial resolution.